 not that this necessarily translates to bad filmmaking, but the same preposterousness infects his movies, too. what a dick.

 ― by another name (amateurist), Tuesday, 6 April 2010 07:38 (eleven years ago) link

 you know all of those people actually live in his house, right?

-― Earning your Masters in Library and Information Science is beautiful (schlump), Tuesday, 6 April 2010 11:24 (ten years ago) link
+― Earning your Masters in Library and Information Science is beautiful (schlump), Tuesday, 6 April 2010 11:24 (eleven years ago) link

 Just watching the supplements DVD from "Letters From Fontainhas" - REALLY good.

 I don't really find the above quote all that preposterous.
 Find me the rare artist who can talk about his influences in an interesting way without resorting to the odd faintly ridiculous extended metaphor.
 It's an inflated answer to what was probably of a boring question.
 Scorsese talks like this all the time and nobody calls him out in the same way.

 ― admrl, Tuesday, 27 April 2010 18:56 (ten years ago) link